- Our Facebook group: International Experience Canada (IEC): Working Holiday, YP, International Co-op

-Are you heading to Canada with an International Experience Canada (IEC) work permit as a Working Holiday Visa (WHV) holder, a Young Professional or an International Co-op worker?
+Are you heading to Canada with an International Experience Canada (IEC) Working Holiday, Young Professionals or International Co-op permit?
 Now is the perfect time to tackle your to-do list before the big adventure!

 Decide when and where to go when you arrive